elsantner/RiskBoardGame/README.md

         java -cp server-<version>.jar edu.aau.se2.server.MainServer

 4. Install the Risiko_\<version>.apk on the android device of your choice.
 (You might have to allow apps from unknown sources since this apk is not signed.)
+<br/>**PLEASE NOTE**: If you installed the server on a domain different to "se2-demo.aau.at" you have to change the server address in    the following class and recompile the .apk:

+        edu.aau.se2.server.networking.kryonet.NetworkConstants

 5. The connection between client and server should now work and you can start playing.

 ---